RichStone/mareposa/README.md

 pipsi uninstall maREPOsa
 pipsi install --editable .
 ```

 You may also be able to do all of this by just using `pip` but this is how my workflow was and I found it quite handy.

+(tox is set up but the tests aren't yet)

 ‼️
 > Don't run `mareposa create --locally` by mistake in some existing repo as it will add-commit-push automatically.